woodpecker-ci/woodpecker/docs/docs/30-administration/60-ssl.md

 +     - WOODPECKER_LETS_ENCRYPT=true
 ```

-Note that Woodpecker uses the hostname from the `WOODPECKER_HOST` environment variable when requesting certificates.
-For example, if `WOODPECKER_HOST=https://foo.com` the certificate is requested for `foo.com`.
+Note that Woodpecker uses the hostname from the `WOODPECKER_SERVER_HOST` environment variable when requesting certificates.
+For example, if `WOODPECKER_SERVER_HOST=https://foo.com` the certificate is requested for `foo.com`.

 >Once enabled you can visit your website at both the http and the https address